-We look forward to working with you this school year, promoting academic success and kindness.
-We're here to serve you and your child!
+We look forward to working with you this school year and will do whatever we can to promote academic success and offer meaningful support to your family.
+We are here to serve you and assist you in your child's education!

-Sherri Morgan Executive Director/Superintendent
+Sherri Morgan Executive Director/ Superintendent